Audition Tips

 • Relax and breathe!

 • Know that if the audition committee asks you to play something with a change it doesn’t mean you played it wrong.
-They may want to see how you take and make a correction.
+They may want to see how you take guidance and make a correction.

 • Enjoy yourself!